frankwiles/django-pagebits/README.rst

 BitGroups
 ---------

-BitGroups are simply that, a collection of various bits that are logically grouped together on the site.
+``BitGroup``\s are simply that, a collection of various bits that are logically grouped together on the site.
 These could be for example:

-    * A 'meta-<pagename>' BitGroup for each page that defines fields for the page title and meta description/keyword tags.
+    * A 'meta-<pagename>' ``BitGroup`` for each page that defines fields for the page title and meta description/keyword tags.
-    * A 'homepage-sidebar' BitGroup that defines various Bits that are displayed there.
+    * A 'homepage-sidebar' ``BitGroup`` that defines various Bits that are displayed there.
 Perhaps you have header text, two HTML fields, and an image here.
-    * A 'homepage-content' BitGroup that defines 3 Plain Text header bits, 3 HTML bits, and 3 Image bits for a 3 column layout.
+    * A 'homepage-content' ``BitGroup`` that defines 3 Plain Text header bits, 3 HTML bits, and 3 Image bits for a 3 column layout.

-BitGroups optionally lets you show the user two things in the admin interface:
+``BitGroup``\s optionally lets you show the user two things in the admin interface:

-    * A short plain text description of the BitGroup.
+    * A short plain text description of the ``BitGroup``.
 For example, "This defines the 3 content areas in the homepage sidebar." which helps the user to more quickly figure where the content is that they want to edit.
     * HTML instructions which will be included in the admin above the editing form.
 Here you can define whatever more detailed instructions to your end user.

-BitGroups are always referenced by their slug field internally, but can use a more human readable name in the admin interface for the users.
+``BitGroup``\s are always referenced by their slug field internally, but can use a more human readable name in the admin interface for the users.

 PageBits
 --------

-Each BitGroup is made up of one or more PageBits.
-These are entered as an Admin Inline.
-PageBits define what content is allowed:
+Each ``BitGroup`` is made up of one or more ``PageBit``\s.
+These are entered as an Admin Inline. ``PageBit``\s define what content is allowed:

     1. Plain text which will be escaped on output
     2. HTML which will be automatically marked safe.
 Using the CKEditor to make things easier.